onnx/onnx-mlir/docs/BuildONNX.md

 On Macs/POWER and possibly other platforms, there is currently an issue that arises when installing ONNX.
 If you get an error during the build, try a fix where you edit the top CMakefile as reported in this PR: `https://github.com/onnx/onnx/pull/2482/files`.

-While running `make check-onnx-backend` on a Mac you might encounter the following error:
+While running `ninja check-onnx-backend` on a Mac you might encounter the following error:

 ```shell
 Fatal Python error: Aborted